 Best Hotel in Quebec City: Monastère des Augustines

 This three-star hotel is one of the cheapest in the country that also provides a spa facility – letting you enjoy some luxury without breaking the bank!
 It is right in the city centre and is housed within a renovated monastery.
-Despite the historic architecture, the interiors are contemporary and comfortable with plenty of modern conveniences.
+Despite the historic architecture of this Old Quebec Hotel, the interiors are contemporary and comfortable with plenty of modern conveniences.
 Breakfast and parking are included.

 Montreal is one of the coolest cities in the world and an absolute must-visit in French Canada!
 This is the largest urban centre in Quebec and is home to a vast and multicultural population that is rivalled only by Toronto.
 It’s no wonder that Montreal is fast becoming one of the most visited cities in North America.